Jimadine/3m-fx-booksorter-scheduled-store-and-forward/README.md

 - The script requires that the `IntelligentReturnSystemManagerPassword` be set as a plaintext user environment variable.
 This may be considered a security issue for some.
 In our case, though, we perceive it as a low risk.

 ### For interest...
- A less sophisticated `.cmd` implementation is also available, requiring `curl` for Windows.
+A very basic `.cmd` implementation is also provided in this repo.
+It requires `curl` for Windows.
 See the REMarks in `3mStoreAndForward.cmd` for more information.
+This was put together as a rapid prototype, before the VBScript solution was developed, in order to understand the flow and build confidence that a solution of this nature would work.